 The Company disaggregates revenue from contracts with customers in a manner that depicts how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.
-The Company disaggregates revenue based on the transfer of control of the underlying performance obligations, the geographic location in which customer orders are placed and by reporting unit.
+The Company disaggregates revenue based on the geographic location in which customer orders are placed and by reporting unit.

-The Company transfers control of its performance obligations at a point in time or over time, depending on the nature of the product or service being provided.
 Revenue from contracts with customers is attributed to geographic areas based on locations in which the customer orders are placed.
-The Company reports financial results for two reportable segments which consist of Brooks Semiconductor Solutions Group segment and Brooks Life Sciences segment.
-The Company also consists of five reporting units, including three reporting units within the Brooks Semiconductor Solutions Group reportable segment and two reporting units within the Brooks Life Sciences reportable segment.
-The following is a reconciliation of revenue disaggregated in a manner discussed above to segment revenue for the fiscal year ended September 30, 2019 (in thousands):
+The Company has three operating and three reportable segments consisting of Brooks Semiconductor Solutions Group, Brooks Life Sciences Products and Brooks Life Sciences Services.
+The Company has six reporting units, including three reporting units within the Brooks Semiconductor Solutions Group operating segment, one reporting unit within Brooks Life Sciences Products operating segment and two reporting units within the Brooks Life Sciences Services operating segment.
+The following is revenue by geographic location and reporting unit for the fiscal years ended September 30, 2020 and 2019 (in thousands):